Irreducible components of sets of points in the plane that satisfy distance conditions: Associated fiber squares are irreducible

 and $\dim\set{y\in P(G^\m)}{\dim F_y=5}\leq \dim P(G^\m)-2$.
 For \ref{case3}, \ref{case4} and \ref{case5}, $\dim F_y=\dim P(G)-\dim P(G^\m)$ for all $y\in P(G^\m)$.
 In all cases, $F_y$ is irreducible for general $y\in P(G^\m)$. \end{proof}

 \begin{lemma}[induction step] If $G=(V,E)$ is a sparse graph with marking $\m\in V^Z$ \st $P(G^\m)$ is irreducible, then $P(G)$ is irreducible. \end{lemma}

-\begin{proof} By \Cref{lem:cm}, there exists a comparison map $\CM\c P(G)\to P(G^\m)$, which is by definition a morphisms between Zariski dense subsets of varieties.
+\begin{proof} By \Cref{lem:cm}, there exists a comparison map $\CM\c P(G)\to P(G^\m)$, which is by definition a morphism.
 By assumption, $P(G^\m)$ is irreducible and we know from \Cref{lem:dim} that $P(G)$ is a complex manifold and thus equidimensional.
 It now follows from \Cref{lem:ifc} that the hypothesis of \Cref{lem:if} is satisfied and thus $P(G)$ must be irreducible. \end{proof}

 \begin{proposition} If $G$ is a sparse graph, then $P(G)$ is irreducible. \end{proposition}

 \begin{proof} We prove by induction on~$|V|$ that $P(G)$ is irreducible, where $G=(V,E)$.

 Induction basis: $|V|=1$.
 In this case $P(G)\cong (U_V\times T)^2$ and thus $P(G)$ is irreducible.